Closing the Gap National Partnership Agreements

 The National Partnership Agreements (NPAs) are agreements between the Commonwealth of Australia and the states and territories.
 They ensure that all levels of government are committed to the same framework of outcomes, measure of progress, and policy directions.
 NPAs build on current initiatives, address shortfalls, and may provide additional funding.

-The six agreements included in the Closing the gap policy are detailed below.
+The six agreements included in the Closing the Gap policy are detailed below.
 These agreements are applicable from 2009.

 Through this agreement, the parties are committed to the following objectives:

-- improving developmental outcomes for Indigenous children and achieving key targets;
+- improving developmental outcomes for Indigenous children and achieving key targets

-- achieving sustained improvement in pregnancy and birth outcomes for Indigenous women and infants;
+- achieving sustained improvement in pregnancy and birth outcomes for Indigenous women and infants

 - contributing to COAG's social inclusion, early childhood development, education, health, housing, and safety agendas, by identifying models and reforms that will improve outcomes for Indigenous children.

 This agreement seeks to contribute to the following overarching outcomes:

 - Indigenous children are born and remain healthy